osmandapp/web/main/docs/user/navigation/route-navigation.md

 - &nbsp;"&#43; Add" - opens context menu "Add intermediate".
 - &nbsp;"&#9776; Clear all" - allows to clear all intermediate points.

-If you choose "Sort" (Android) or "Options" (iOS) in the destinations points list, you will reach special options to adjust the order of navigation to intermediate points
+If you choose "Sort" (Android) or "Options" (iOS) in the destinations points list, you will reach special options to adjust the order of navigation to intermediate points.

 <Tabs groupId="operating-systems">